grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 #### Outer join

 An outer join includes all data from an inner join and rows where values do not match in every input.
-While the inner join joins on the time field, the outer join includes all rows that don’t match on the time field.
+While the inner join joins Query A and Query B on the time field, the outer join includes all rows that don’t match on the time field.".

 The result after applying the outer join transformation looks like the following: